brentrain/cardiac_monitoring/README.md

-# Cardiac Monitoring System
+# RhythmIQ - a smart, AI powered analysis sytem

 A web-based cardiac monitoring system built with Flask that provides real-time ECG visualization and arrhythmia detection.
+This system aims to reduce alarm fatigue in healthcare settings by providing intelligent, context-aware monitoring and alerting.

 ## Features